 The 1879 A.J.C.
 Derby field and race conditions appear in the table below:

-There was a curious explanation for the failure of His Grace to appear in public any more that season.
+There was a curious explanation for the failure of His Grace to appear in public anymore that season.
 When galloping one morning at St Albans, a cow got onto the track and the colt, unfortunately, fell over her, sustaining injuries that required a lengthy spell.
 James Wilson refused to travel over to Sydney for the spring meeting, and the owner of His Grace had transferred the horse to ‘Billy’ Yeomans.
 The crack Victorian horseman was bringing a small team over by steamship on his own behalf, and he not only prepared His Grace for his Derby assignment but partnered him in the race as well.
+On the fourth line of betting for the classic was Gipsy Cooper the representative of William Forrester, and his best performance as a juvenile came with his second placing in the A.J.C.
+Champagne Stakes, run that year in record time.
 Chesterfield carried the banner for Terrara, and although possessed of a brilliant turn of speed, many believed that this son of The Marquis would not stay the course.

 Thus, for the second time in the history of the race, the Derby narrowly eluded George Donnelly, the hapless partner of Chester in 1877, though this time it was in the guise of the trainer.
 Some pressmen were critical of his decision to strike out Baronet for the race to reserve him for the Craven Plate later at the meeting.
 Apart from his own chance in the field, his front-running style would have saved Falmouth the trouble of cutting out so much of the work himself so far from home.
 Donnelly’s critics were given ammunition when Baronet came out later at the meeting and beat both Falmouth and Chester at weight-for-age in a Craven Plate run in the blinding rain, and then backed up two days later and proved his stamina by taking out the three-mile weight-for-age Randwick Plate as well.
 Nellie, on the other hand, could manage only third when saddled up for the Mares’ Produce Stakes won by His Grace later at the fixture after a fairly strong gallop.
 The excuse provided on that occasion was that whereas she wore plates, His Grace raced barefoot on the rain-affected ground.